pigskin/kodi-gamepass/README.md

 ## What is NFL Game Rewind? ##

 NFL Game Rewind is very similar to Game Pass, but doesn't have quite as many features.
-For example, it does not support live games.
+For example, it does not support live games, NFL Network - Live, etc.

 ## Why write a plugin for XBMC? ##